tinykishore/Plantify/README.md

 :star: **Awarded *Runner Up* in CSE Project Show 232 at United International University** :star:

+> **A special thanks to [Ummay Maria Muna](https://github.com/mariamuna04/) for providing the project's idea and being the key leader.
+Her vision and leadership were crucial to its successful completion.**

 Plantify is a powerful web application designed to inspire, educate, and encourage users to adopt tree-planting habits, contributing to a greener and more sustainable environment.
 This platform aims to make the process of planting and caring for trees enjoyable and informative, while also fostering a sense of community among users.

 ## 🌿 Installation